thatGreenFrog/Focer/README.md

    * Every other parameter is related to [StormCrawler configuration](https://github.com/DigitalPebble/storm-crawler/wiki/Configuration).
 6. Add your classification models to corresponding folder in resources folder.
 You also have to add prepared Weka dictionary generated with `StringToWordVector` filter and tokenized arff file.
 From arff file only structure is required, so everything after `@data` tag can be deleted.
 Or you can use default classifiers included with project.
 7. If you want to run crawler in Storm cluster copy [extlibs](extlibs) contents to {storm_home}/extlib folder.
 8. Run [startWithStorm.sh](resources/startWithStorm.sh) to run in Storm cluster or [startLocal.sh](resources/startLocal.sh) to start locally without Storm cluster.
+If you are starting crawler in Storm cluster edit [startWithStorm.sh](resources/startWithStorm.sh) script so it points to correct Storm folder.